-Huawei P20 Pro review: The camera leader becomes self-employed
+Huawei P20 Pro in review: The camera leader goes independent

-The Huawei P20 Pro is - without a doubt - one of the top smartphones of 2018.
+The Huawei P20 Pro is – without question – one of the top smartphones of 2018.
 I now had the opportunity to test it extensively in everyday life for a few months.
-But are the three camera lenses really good?
-And why is the P20 Pro even self-employed - we clarify these and other questions in this long-term test.
+But are the three camera lenses really any good?
+And why the P20 Pro even goes off on its own – we will answer these and other questions in this long-term test.

 In April I already have an article on mine First impression of the Huawei P20 Pro released.
 At that time, I was thrilled right after unpacking - the design and the high-quality workmanship simply amazed me.
 Now, almost 3 months later, am I still so excited?
 Spoiler: yes.
 But let's get to the bottom of why that is - my test.